Learn to Code From Home: Where to Start and What to Study

 When it comes to the large language models of the world, it may be worth approaching this type of programming with an angle that can pay off down the line, like applying ChatGPT to better business practices

-There are other ways to dial in your coding education.
-Consider taking some time to study a brand-centric area that could help you become employable in a niche market down the line.
+There are more avenues to consider when deciding how to learn coding at home.
+You could take some time to study a brand-centric area that could help you become employable in a niche market down the line.

 Similarly, you could decide to approach coding with a focus on Unity game development, or iOS app development